 Industrial Photonics Vacancies

-Many industrial sectors require a high level of precision, such as aerospace, medical, automotive, energy, communications, security and defence.
-Students completing the course will be central players in the ultra high precision manufacturing economy.
+Many industrial sectors require a high level of precision, such as aerospace, medical devices, automotive, energy, security and defence.
+Students completing the MRes and PhD will be central players in the ultra high precision wealth creation economy.

-Requirements: We welcome applicants from any field of science or engineering who have obtained a first or upper second class honours degree (or equivalent).
-Applicants should possess an innovative approach to problem solving, well-developed technical skills and have the potential to become world leaders in the field of ultra precision manufacturing.
+We welcome applicants from any field of science or engineering who have obtained a first or upper second class honours degree (or equivalent).
+They should possess an innovative approach to problem solving, well-developed technical skills and the potential to become world leaders in the field of ultra precision.

 Full EPSRC funding (currently £14,553 student maintenance per year + fees), with additional payments from industrial sponsors taking the tax free stipend up to £20,000pa during the PhD phase is available for UK students and EU students who have settled status in the UK and been resident in the UK full-time for 3 years prior to October 2018.
 General student eligibility information is available from the EPSRC.

 Overseas / Non-EU applicants are not eligible to apply for funding from the CDT in Ultra Precision, but are encouraged to apply if they are self-funding or applying for scholarships.

 Applications for this programme should be made on the standard graduate admissions form, stating course code EGEGR7 (MRes in Ultra Precision Engineering).